ISSOtm/issotm.github.io/blog/_posts/2022-05-22-prehistorik.md

 They are not done via palette trickery, they are baked directly into the background.
 There is nothing technically impressive here.
-However, it goes to show that technical prowess is not enough—it also takes an artist's cleverness to put the extra touches.
+However, it goes to show that technical prowess is not enough—it also takes an artist's cleverness to put the extra touches that make it convincing.

 ### Textbox

-The big textbox is hard to explain: it moves pretty freely over a scrolling background, but it's too wide to be OBJs, which are restricted to 10 per line, and we already have Same and the palm trees... so what can it be?
+The big textbox is hard to explain: it moves pretty freely over a scrolling background, but it's too wide to be OBJs, which are restricted to 10 per line, and we already have Sam and the palm trees... so what can it be?

 {% include figure.html url="/assets/prehistorik/textbox.png" alt="A screenshot of the Window's tilemap in the VRAM viewer." caption="...Oh.
 It's just the Window." %}

 Use of the Window requires that Sam drag the textbox leftwards, and explains why we never get to see its right side: the Window is simply not capable of having background to its right!
-The only trickery here is that the Window is enabled at the beginning of the frame, but disabled after the textbox's 32 scanlines.
+The only trickery here is that the Window is enabled at the beginning of the frame, but disabled after the textbox's 32 scanlines, which allows the background to show up normally on the scanlines below it.

 ### OAM "superloading"